 Just take note.
 There shouldn’t be longer breaks!

-Just don’t complicate the online learning environment, otherwise, your students will feel suffocated which eventually leads you to teacher burnout.
+Just don’t complicate the online learning environment, otherwise, your students will feel suffocated which eventually leads to teacher burnout.
 It can all be a bit overwhelming but with adequate preparation and utmost sincerity, online teaching can become better!

 Well, I just make my students enjoy and have fun learning!
-Interestingly, a well designed and planned online learning environment pays dividends!
+Interestingly, a well-designed and planned online learning environment pays dividends!
 All those extra efforts you exerted bring advantages.

 What else can you recommend to make online teaching and learning even more productive?